maiomar88/maiomar88/README.md

 - A self-motivated undergraduate ECE student , pursuing a career in the Digital Design and ASIC field and passionate to learn more about what this field has to offer.
 - 🌱 I’m currently learning Cmomunication and Electronics Engeneering
-- 💞️ I'm V-Head in Electronics Committee at IEEE-CUSB
+- 💞️ Former Head in Electronics Committee at IEEE-CUSB
 - 📫 How to reach me maiomar2442001@gmail.com | maiomar@ieee.org

 # my projects